Entanglement C-functions of defects and interfaces in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Review of the D3/probe D5 system

 Equation~\eqref{eq:m_mu_relation} is true for the interface, i.e. for $n_3>0$, even though $m$ is a mass of a four-dimensional vector multiplet rather than defect-localized hypermultiplets as was the case for \(n_3 = 0\).
-The interpretation is that the Coulomb branch of CFT$_+$ amounts to separating $n_3$ D3-branes --- which we will refer to as \(\mathrm{D3}'\) --- from the stack of \(N_3\) D3-branes in a direction orthogonal to both the $N_3$ D3-branes (that we call D3) and the $N_5$ D5--branes.
+The interpretation is that the Coulomb branch of CFT$_+$ amounts to separating $n_3$ D3-branes --- which we will refer to as \(\mathrm{D3}'\) --- from the stack of \(N_3\) D3-branes in a direction orthogonal to both the $N_3$ D3-branes (that we call D3) and the $N_5$ D5-branes.
 The mass of the vector multiplet is equal to the mass of strings stretching between the two stacks of $N_3$ and $n_3$ D3-branes (the D3--\(\mathrm{D3}'\) strings).
 However, in the limit $ 1 \ll n_3 \ll N_3$, the $n_3$ D3-branes are dissolved into the D5-branes and are best thought of as a solitonic configuration on the D5-brane worldvolume in the manner of ref.~\cite{Callan:1997kz}, corresponding to the non-trivial embedding $x = x(z)$ in \eqref{eq:D5_embedding}.
 Therefore the D3--\(\mathrm{D3}'\) strings attached to the dissolved \(\mathrm{D3}'\)-branes are identified with the D3--D5 strings and \eqref{eq:m_mu_relation} holds.

-Notice that the interface arising as the dual description of the D3/D5 system when $n_3>0$ is fundamentally different from the defect arising when $n_3 = 0$, because there are no additional degrees of freedom localized at the interface \cite{Mikhaylov:2014aoa}; the interface is described purely in terms of the boundary conditions~\eqref{eq:Phi_plus_expansion}~\cite{Gaiotto:2008sa}.
-The disappearance of defect degrees of freedom when going from $n_3 = 0$ to $n_3>0$ seems puzzling, but it can be understood, for example, by the following argument~\cite{Ipsen:2019jne}.
+Notice that the interface arising as the dual description of the D3/D5 system when $n_3>0$ is fundamentally different from the defect arising when $n_3 = 0$, because there are no additional manifest degrees of freedom localized at the interface \cite{Mikhaylov:2014aoa}; the interface is described purely in terms of the boundary conditions~\eqref{eq:Phi_plus_expansion}~\cite{Gaiotto:2008sa}.
+We note, however, that these degrees of freedom are only absent in the perturbative Lagrangian.
+In the S-dual NS5-brane frame, the interface is described by three-dimensional bifundamental hypermultiplets coupled to the gauge fields on the two sides of the interface~\cite{Gaiotto:2008ak}.
+The disappearance of defect degrees of freedom when going from $n_3 = 0$ to $n_3>0$ in the original frame seems puzzling, but it can be understood, for example, by the following argument~\cite{Ipsen:2019jne}.

 Consider a codimension-one defect in \(\cN=4\) SYM theory, with gauge group $\SU(N_3+n_3)$ on both sides of the defect, corresponding to a stack of $N_3+n_3$ D3-branes intersecting a stack of $N_5$ D5-branes.
 We separate $n_3$ D3-branes --- which we label \(\mathrm{D3}''\) --- from the $x < 0 $ stack, putting CFT$_-$ onto the Coulomb branch and the defect theory onto the Higgs branch, in which the defect hypermultiplets pick up a mass proportional to the separation of the left \(\mathrm{D3}''\)-branes from the stack~\cite{Arean:2006vg}.
 In the limit of large separation, the D3--\(\mathrm{D3}''\) strings completely decouple, leaving an $\SU(N_3)$ gauge theory at \(x<0\).
 In addition, the defect hypermultiplets become infinitely heavy, leaving no degrees of freedom localized to the interface.